ZhaoMingSoh/Programming_Practice/README.md

-# Programming_Practice
+# LeetCode-Practice
-Here resides all the practice questions in regard to programming including leetcode questions, data structures and different programming languages.
+Practicing LeetCode questions and serves as a reference for future us.